EnvisionDoc/iam/managing_groups.md

-# Creating and managing user groups
+# Creating and Managing User Groups

 This article instructs how to create and manage a user group.
 You can then add a user to a user group so that the user inherits the permissions of the group.

-## Target audience
+## Target Audience

 OU administrator

-## Creating a user group
+## Creating a User Group

-You can create a user group and associate access policies for the group.
+You can create a user group and associate the access policies for this group.

 1. In the EnOS console, click **IAM > User Group** from the left navigation panel.
 2. Click **New Group**.